airpair/creating-components-p3-angular2-directives/post.md

 If we use `content` tags with `select` attributes to filter the user-provided template, our directive already has all that it needs natively to handle multiple insertion points.
 All of that custom transclusion code in the `link` function -- as well as our `transclude-id` attributes -- can be deleted.

+While we wait for broader web component support, we also have the option of using the Angular emulation of content insertion - `ng-content` tags.
+Like regular `content` tags, they accept a `select` attribute to filter the distributed nodes.

-If we remove all the old transclusion code (`transclude: true` and the `link` function) and add in `content` tags, our new directive definition looks like this:
+If we remove all the old transclusion code (`transclude: true` and the `link` function) and add in `ng-content` tags, our new directive definition looks like this:

 ```javascript